ArthurGareginyan/javascript-inserter/README.md

 * Lightweight and fast
 * Secure code with using clear coding standards
-* Intuitive interface with many settings
+* Intuitive interface
 * Cross browser compatible (work smooth in any modern browser)
 * Compatible with all WordPress themes
 * RTL compatible (right to left)
 * Translation ready
 * Published on [WordPess.org](http://wordpess.org/)

-### Key features include...

-* Inserts custom JavaScript code in beginning or/and end of HEAD tag
-* Inserts custom JavaScript code in beginning or/and end of footer

 **Got more ideas?
 Tell me!**

+### Key features include...

+* Insert custom JavaScript code into the site
+* Manage which JavaScript code load on HEAD or FOOTER
+* Controlling the priority of loading JavaScript code
+* Code syntax highlighting
+* Line numbering
+* Active line highlighting
+* Editor allow for Tab indentation
+* And much, much more!

+### Supported languages

+* JavaScript

 ### Translation